 Description Returns the value of a global configuration property.

-Syntax string GetConfigSetting (string key)

-Argument Description key A string for the name of a global property in the Web.
-Config file.

-Return value String.
+Syntax string GetConfigSetting (string key) Argument Description key A string for the name of a global property in the <appsettings> section of the Web.Config file.</appsettings> Return value String.
 Returns the value of the global property passed in the key parameter.

-Examples The following code returns "N/A" for not applicable if the global property
+Examples The followin "myKey" is de returns "N/A" for not applicable if the global property ound: string v, k = "myKey #if defined PBWEBFORM then v = GetConfigSetting(k) #else v = "N/A" #end if See also DownloadFile

-"myKey" is not found:

-'''

-string v, k

-k = "myKey"

-#if defined PBWEBFORM then

-v = GetConfigSetting(k)

-#else

-v = "N/A"

-#end if

-'''

-See also DownloadFile